rbarrois/python-semanticversion/README.rst

 Getting started
 ===============

-Intall the package from `PyPI`_, using pip:
+Install the package from `PyPI`_, using pip:

 .. code-block:: sh

-    pip install semantic_version
+    pip install semantic-version

 Or from GitHub: